Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

-{\bf Property C3: (Lyapunov Sequences)}\\[1mm] Scale-spaces need quantifiable simplification over time.
+{\bf Property C3: (Lyapunov Sequences)\phantomsection }\\[1mm] Scale-spaces need quantifiable simplification over time.
 Due to the generality of our framework, we only prove generic Lyapunov sequences here.
 For concrete applications in Section~\ref{sec:applications}, we can find Lyapunov sequences that reflect task-specific measures of simplification.
+A simple Lyapunov sequence can be defined via the object area.

-\begin{proposition}[Decreasing Object Area] The object area $a(t) := \mathcal{H}(O_\ell)$ in terms of its Hausdorff measure decreases over time $t$, i.e. $a(t_2) \leq a(t_1)$ for $t_2 > t_1$. \end{proposition}
+\begin{proposition}[Decreasing Object Area] The object area $a(t) := \mathcal{H}(O(t))$ in terms of its Hausdorff measure decreases over time $t$, i.e. $a(t_2) \leq a(t_1)$ for $t_2 > t_1$. \end{proposition}